Chapter 25 BWV 19 Es erhub sich ein Streit

 A further, albeit tenuous, link may be found in the rhythmic structures of the vocal entries at the beginning of C 19 and those of the lower voices underpinning the chorale melody in C 130.
 In each case these fugal themes are formed from initial groups of three quavers transforming into peals of continuous semiquavers, possibly with symbolic connotations.

-Not sufficient of C 50 survives for us to determine the textual theme with absolute certainty, but the first three works are all concerned with God’s host of angels and their powers as a protective army, shielding us from Satan and his wiles.
+Not sufficient of C 50 survives for us to determine the textual theme with absolute certainty, but the first three works are all concerned with God′s host of angels and their powers as a protective army, shielding us from Satan and his wiles.
 But as we have come to expect with Bach, the emphases are different.
 The opening stanzas of Cs 130 and 149 concern themselves principally with songs of joy and praise for God who, with His creation of the angel horde, has ensured victory over Satan.
 C 19 begins not with the completed conquest but with a picture of the battle----great discord arose as the enraged serpent vents his terrible vengeance against heaven itself.
-This image pervades the first part of the stanza, complemented by a latter section which deals with St Michael’s victory, aided by the angel army.
+This image, entrenched in the culture of the period, pervades the first part of the stanza, complemented by a latter section which deals with St Michael′s victory, aided by the angel army.

 These proportions may seem somewhat bizarre at first sight, but closer observation leads us towards a greater understanding of the work as a whole.
 Schweitzer (vol 2, p 195) completely misses the point, claiming that Bach inserts his da capo ′out of habit′ it being ′a sin against both the text and the music′.
 He fails to take into consideration the wider picture which an examination of the complete cantata reveals.